This topic describes how to create a serverless ApsaraDB RDS for SQL Server instance.

 The AliyunRDSFullAccess policy is attached to the RAM user that you use to create an RDS instance.
 For more information, see Use RAM for resource authorization.

-The fee for a serverless RDS instance consists of the fees that are generated for RDS Capacity Units (RCUs) and storage resources.
-For more information, see Pricing of serverless ApsaraDB RDS for SQL Server instances.
+The fee for a serverless ApsaraDB RDS for SQL Server instance consists of the fees for RDS Capacity Units (RCUs) and fees for storage resources.

 Procedure